Batley, Yorkshire in Pictures

 Photo by Tom Blanck, 2002

-Mike, a former Police Officer in the West Riding who served in Batley for three years in the 1960s, sent me an email in July 2003 in which he says:
+Mike, a former Police Officer in the West Riding who served in Batley for three years in the 1960s, sent me an email in July 2003:

 "The Mills at Batley were still working well into the late 60's.
 When a Police Officer wanted a cup of tea he always sought out the places working late at night or with a watchman on duty.
 I used to call in and watch the workings which fascinated me.
 Particularly one or two Mills that were weaving carpets!
 The Police Station was in the Market Sq."